Human towers return to Catalan town as coronavirus ebbs

-VALLS, Spain, June 24 (Reuters) - Catalonia's traditional festival of human towers returned to the medieval city of Valls in a scaled-down form on Thursday after a 15-month hiatus caused by COVID-19.
+VALLS, Spain (Reuters) - Catalonia’s traditional festival of human towers returned to the medieval city of Valls in a scaled-down form on Thursday after a 15-month hiatus caused by COVID-19.

 Towers were limited to 50 people, a far cry from the 500-strong constructions of past “castells” events.
 The tallest reached as high as town hall’s first-floor balcony, just over half the usual height.